lu-sd/lu-sd/README.md

 - :smile: Pronouns: she/her

-I am a self-motivated software developer with a strong focus on Javascript, React, and Cloud Computation.
+I am a self-motivated software developer with focus on Javascript, React, and Cloud Computation.
 I have a strong passion for technology and a keen eagerness to expand my technical skill set continuously.
-Outside of work I enjoy running and upgrading my neovim skills.
+Outside of the work I enjoy running and upgrading my neovim skills.

 ---